gavinmagnus69/test_traceroute/readme.md

         -q nqueries --queries nqueries    Set the number of probes per each hop.
 Default is 1

     Arguments:
-        host    The host to traceroute to\n";
+        host    The host to traceroute to

 ## Testing